 Wired vs. wireless

-Both wired and wireless headsets have their pros and cons, and there are specific use cases that could make one or the other the right fit for your setup.
+Both wired and wireless headsets have their pros and cons, and there are specific uses that could make one or the other the right fit for your setup.

 While wireless headsets are obviously more flexible when it comes to your connection to the source device, a major constraint for USB or Bluetooth wireless headsets is compatibility, as the table above shows.
 You’ll only be able to use USB wireless models with PS4, PC, and, in some select cases, Xbox One or Nintendo Switch.
 Bluetooth headsets are compatible with PC, PS4, PS Vita, mobile devices, and, conditionally, the Nintendo Switch.